geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Tho' thus to differ from so great a sage
 " May seem presumption in my greener age,
 " Yet say, does niggard heaven alone bestow
-" Her richest gift on time's declining brow ?
+" Her richest gift on time's declining brow?
 " Does wisdom only then our acts advise,
 " When ebbing strength to work her will denies?
 170
 " Then would her sacred light in vain be given,